Hong Kong Hotels

 5 Connaught Rd., Central

-The suites here have an elegant and modern Chinese look to them, with huge windows that open up onto a balcony that wraps around the entire space.
+The suites here have an elegant and modern look to them, with huge windows that open up onto a balcony that wraps around the entire space.
 The views from all the way up there are incredible.
-The massive bathrooms have both a huge jacuzzi and a steam room.
 Non-suite guestrooms are all similarly decorated with Chinese antiques and modern furniture.
-And while you may not want to leave the confines of your room, there are ten restaurants and bars in the Mandarin Hotel to work your way through, including the M Bar, which is one of the more trendy places to go out.
+And while you may not want to leave the confines of your room, there are ten restaurants and bars in the Mandarin Hotel to work your way through.

 Pacific Place, 88 Queensway, Queensway

-This sleek, boutique-like hotel—which offers spectacular views of the city—is inarguably one of the Hong Kong's best.
-Streamlined, but supremely luxurious rooms are just the first step: Each room offers a free mini-bar, replete with snacks and drinks, Café Gray up on a sky-scraping floor, and a great gym with floor-to-ceiling windows.
+This sleek, boutique-like hotel—it's actually part of the same group that runs Conservatorium in Amsterdam and Hotel Café Royal in London—is inarguably one of the Hong Kong's best.
+Streamlined, but supremely luxurious rooms are just the first step: Each room includes a free mini-bar, replete with snacks and drinks, Salisterra offers Mediterranean food up on a sky-scraping floor, and there's a great gym with floor-to-ceiling windows.